-A flea bite typically leads to a wheal that normally peaks in 5 to 30 minutes, and then becomes a hardened papular lesion within 12 to 24 hours.
-Sensitive people may find the site will itch for a week or more.
+A flea bite typically leads to a wheal that peaks in 5 to 30 minutes and then becomes a hardened papular lesion within 12–24 hours.
+People who are sensitive to insect bites might experience itching around the site for a week or more.

-Fleas can transmit diseases such as typhus and Yersinia pestis (Y. pestis), commonly known as plague.
+Fleas can transmit diseases, such as typhus and Yersinia pestis (Y. pestis), or the plague.

-- eyes and lips may be itchy, with pink or red swellings
+- possible itchiness of the eyes and lips, with pink or red swellings

 - general weakness

 - hives, or urticaria, a rash of wheals